humoyun/tickethub/docs/important.md

 | for a record emits an event to describe a create/update/destroy to a record
 e.g. ticket-event versioning should only be controlled by Ticket service but not others even they consume/utilize ticket-event

+### Important note for unwanted versioning of tickets by order-events

+when we make change orderId of ticket (create a new order for this ticket or cancel this order after it was created) as part of our OCC mechanism, any updates to ticket will automatically update `version` of a ticket so whenever we make any changes to ticket, we need to emit the event (with incremented version)